When to Use Dictionary Encoding for Categorical GIS Fields

 table,

-use_dictionary=["land_use_code", "admin_jurisdiction"],
+use_dictionary=["land_use_code", "admin_jurisdiction"], # gated columns only

-dictionary_pagesize_limit=1048576, # 1 MB hard cap on the dictionary page
+dictionary_pagesize_limit=1_048_576, # 1 MB hard cap on the dictionary page

 write_statistics=True,